Battle Remains on the Somme Battlefields, France

 The cratered ground has been left as it was after the war.
 It is on private land and not accessible to the public, but the undulating ground can be seen from the bank next to the road.

-A project officially launched in June 2011 aims to make an archeological and historical study of this ground, with the intention to provide access for visitors at some date in the future.
-For information and links to the Study Group website see our page at:
+A project officially launched in June 2011 hopes to make an archeological and historical study of this ground, with the intention to provide access for visitors at some date in the future.

 Hawthorne Ridge Mine Crater